danilobellini/dose/README.rst

-**Dose** watches one directory for any kind of change new file, file modified, file removed, subdirectory renamed, etc.), including its subdirectories, by using the Python watchdog package.
+**Dose** watches one directory for any kind of change new file, file modified, file removed, subdirectory renamed, etc., including its subdirectories, by using the Python watchdog package.
 For example, changes on files ending on '.pyc' and '.pyo' are neglect by default, as well as git internals, but these skip patterns are *customizable*.